pumpedlunch/uma-docs/developers/in-depth-tutorial-insurance-claims-arbitration.md

 #### Compiling your contracts

-We will need to run the following command to compile the contracts and make the typescript interfaces so that they are easy to work with:
+We will need to run the following command to compile the contracts and make the Typescript interfaces so that they are easy to work with:

 ```bash
 yarn hardhat compile